 We are Marcie and Mike O’Connor.
 We try to document our Prairie Haven Driftless Area habitat restoration project in as many dimensions as we can (photos, logs, journals, videos, etc.).
 We added this bioacoustic monitoring project to the portfolio in late 2019.
 Click here to contact us.

 We hope to provide another resource for future comparisons and a useful data-set for researchers interested in studying the changes that result from our restoration effort.

 We also hope that this project provides an example to others doing Driftless Area restorations if they decide to start collecting similar recordings of their own projects.

 The best time to start collecting bioacoustic recordings would have been the day we started our restoration project.
 The second-best time is “now!”

-We collect 18 hours of audio per day (the three hours surrounding both sunrise and sunset at three locations – a wetland area, a savanna and one near our house).
-That setup and schedule produces about 4 terabytes of standard WAV audio files over the year.
+We collect 35 hours of audio per day (the three hours surrounding both sunrise and sunset, plus an hour in the middle of the day, at five locations).
+The locations are a wetland, a savanna, a prairie, a wooded creek and one near our house).
+That setup and schedule produces about 8 terabytes of standard WAV audio files over the year.

 Here are a few examples of the audio we’ve collected.
 These are all “straight out of the recorder” with no editing except trimming and converting them to MP3 to reduce the size of the files.

 Dawn at the house – an hour-long segment that starts with the sound of the peepers and slowly adds the birds as they awaken.

 Coyotes – these critters had a nice little 1-minute chat about the state of affairs in Prairie Haven that night